IwannabeRealnerD/nextjs-starter-kit/setting_description/Environment.md

 # Environment

-- This document provides a setting guide for the development environment.
-It includes instructions on locking specific versions of pnpm and Node.js, using corepack for version management, and utilizing nvm for Node.js version control.
+- This document contains information related to the environment(such as pnpm, Node, nvm etc.) of the project, including the reasons for selecting libraries, configuration methods, and more.

-## 1. lock pnpm version
+## 1. Lock PNPM Version

 ```json
 // package.json